robashton/blog/input/pages/Purerl Updates - Arbitrary messages and handle_info in gen servers/content.markdown

 # Second pass, making it more Erlang

-The type of 'emitter' was changed to *Process Msg* (which maps under the hood to a new type of a plain ol' pid and is therefore compatible automatically with classic Erlang APIs.
+The type of 'emitter' was changed to *Process Msg* (A welcome suggestion from [http://twitter.com/louispilfold](@louispilfold) when I was putting code samples out for feedback).
+This maps under the hood to a new type of a plain ol' pid and is therefore compatible automatically with classic Erlang APIs.
 (Specifically erlang monitors and such being a useful end-goal here).

 ```haskell